Exam Board - Edexcel

-Students study two major themes at both AS and A-level; these are Social Issues and Trends and Political, Intellectual and Artistic Culture.
+Students study two major themes at A-level; these are Social Issues and Trends and Political, Intellectual and Artistic Culture.
 They discuss ideas about the family, education, and the media as well as integration, multiculturalism, and discrimination.

 Vocabulary and grammar are studied systematically using our main course books, which are supplemented by material from other sources, and a dedicated grammar book.
 Personal research is an essential element of the course, and we have a wide range of materials in the German department and the library, as well as actively encouraging students to use the Internet and Social Media to enhance their skills.
 Students benefit greatly from time spent with the Assistant, where they have the opportunity to prepare thoroughly for the speaking exam in groups of two or three.
 Students will also have the opportunity to undertake a period of work experience in Germany in order to complement their studies in the classroom and to improve their fluency and comprehension of the spoken language.

 Method of Assessment

 The A-level course is assessed at the end of two years by the following means:

 Paper 1 – Listening, reading and translation 40% of total marks

 Paper 2 – Written response to works and translation 30% of total marks

 Paper 3 – Speaking including the presentation of the students